-Jabiru 4 cylinder
+Jabiru 2200 4 Cylinder Engine

 The Jabiru 2200cc Aircraft Engine is a 4-cylinder 4-stroke horizontally opposed air cooled engine.
 80hp.

-Propeller is directly crankshaft driven and does not use a reduction gearbox.
+The propeller is directly crankshaft driven and does not use a reduction gearbox.
 This facilitates its light-weight design and keeps maintenance costs to a minimum.
 The crankshaft features a removable propeller flange which enables the easy replacement of the front crankshaft seal and provides for a propeller shaft extension to be fitted, should this be required for particular applications.

 Pistons are Jabiru designed.
 They are manufactured by a specialist piston manufacturer.
 They are fitted with 3 rings.

 Valves are 7mm (stem dia) which are purpose manufactured for the Jabiru engine.
 The valve gear includes push rods from the roller follower.
 Valve rockers are forged, through hardened and mounted on a shaft through a pressure lubricated bush.
-Valve guides are manufactured from aluminium/bronze.
-Replaceable valve seats are of nickel steel and are shrunk into the aluminium cylinder heads.
+Valve guides are manufactured from bronze.
+Valve seats are of nickel steel and are shrunk into the aluminium cylinder heads.
 The valve gear is lubricated from the oil gallery via the hollow push rods.

 An internal gear pump, direct mounted on the camshaft and incorporating a small automotive spin-on filter, provides engine lubrication.
 An oil cooler adapter is provided.
 All installations require an oil cooler to meet oil temperature limits.